At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Random walk conditioned to stay positive

-In addition, the convergence to $\Gamma$-distribution is also accompanied by asymptotics for integral renewal function; by Theorem \ref{thm:renewal.gamma},

-Random walks conditioned to stay positive are quite special examples of Markov chains with asymptotically zero drift.
-Their close connection to ordinary random walks allows one to obtain a number of further results.
-More precisely, by the definition of the transition kernel of $X_n$,
+converges weakly in $D[0,1]$ to the Bessel process with drift coefficient $1/x$, that is, the three-dimensional Bessel process.
+In addition, the convergence to a $\Gamma$-distribution is also accompanied by asymptotics for its integral renewal function; by Theorem \ref{thm:renewal.gamma}, That random walk conditioned to stay positive converges weakly to a limit was shown by Bolthausen \cite{Bolthausen1976}, following earlier work by Iglehart \cite{Iglehart1974}.
+Random walk conditioned to stay positive is a special example of a Markov chain with asymptotically zero drift.
+Its close connection to ordinary random walk allows us to obtain a number of further results.
+More precisely, by the definition of the transition kernel of $X$,

-This allows one to use the fluctuation theory of random walks in order to derive results for random walks conditioned to stay positive.
-For example, Caravenna and Chaumont \cite{CC08} have proved a functional limit theorem for $X_n$, Bryn-Jones and Doney \cite{BJD} proved a local limit theorem for $X_n$.
-Using results of Doney \cite{Doney2012} one can also derive asymptotics of local probabilities of small deviations of $X_n$.
-Finally, results by Jones and Doney \cite{DoneyJones2012} can be tranfered into asymptotics of large deviation probabilities for a random walk conditioned to stay positive.
+This allows us to use the fluctuation theory for random walks in order to derive results for random walk conditioned to stay positive.
+For example, Caravenna and Chaumont \cite{CC08} have proved a functional limit theorem for $X$, Bryn-Jones and Doney \cite{BJD} proved a local limit theorem for $X$.
+Using results of Doney \cite{Doney2012} one can also derive asymptotics of local probabilities of small deviations of $\{X_n\}$.
+Finally, results by Jones and Doney \cite{DoneyJones2012} can be transferred into asymptotics of large deviation probabilities for a random walk conditioned to stay positive.

-For a random walk conditioned to stay positive one can prove the following version of the key renewal theorem. \begin{proposition} Assume that $\E\xi_1=0$, $\E\xi_1^2\in(0,\infty)$ and that the distribution of $\xi_1$ is non-latticed.
+We demonstrate the advantage of this connection to the fluctuation theory of ordinary random walks by the following version of Blackwell's theorem for random walks conditioned to stay positive. \begin{proposition} Assume that $\E\xi_1=0$, $\sigma^2:=\E\xi_1^2\in(0,\infty)$.
 Then, for every fixed $\Delta>0$,